Sk3llington/Attacking-Wordpress-Purple-Team/Red_Team_Summary_of_Operations/Offensive_report.md

 ![WPscan users result](https://github.com/Sk3llington/Attacking-Wordpress-Purple-Team/blob/main/images/wp_scan_users_result.png)

 I decide to try to guess steven's and michael's passwords by trying the most common one and connect via SSH.
 After a couple attempts I figured out michael's password: "michael" and was able to SSH into **Target** 1 as "michael".
+Since we know a wordpress website is running, I move to the website root directory.

 Next, I used the following command to find the first flag: